COVID-19 Update Brazil –

 The positive numbers include two government ministers Citizenship Minister, Onyx Lorenzoni and Education Minister, Milton Ribeiro who recently tested positive.
 Earlier this month Brazilian President Jair Bolsonaro and two other top government officials, national security adviser Augusto Heleno and the minister of mines and energy, Bento Albuquerque, also tested positive for COVID-19.

 In spite of these figures, on July 29, 2020, Brazil reopened international air travel to foreign tourists, which had been banned since March.
 Tourists from all countries can travel to Brazil as long as they have health insurance for the duration of their trip.

 Brazilian President Jair Bolsonaro (Photo Source)

 Here are some sites to visit for the latest information about the COVID-19 in Brazil:

-Visit here for more information about the COVID-19 in Russia:
+Visit here for more information about the COVID-19 in India:

 COVID-19 Update: USA